 Charities that help with bills

-Help with car costs from charities
+Charities that help with car costs

 Charities that help with medical bills

-Help with utility bills
+Charities that help with utility bills

-Nonprofits that help with housing costs
+Charities that help with housing costs

 Housing costs are typically one of the largest monthly expenses on the budget.
 If you’re having trouble paying that bill when the first of the month rolls around, or if you’re searching for a safe and affordable home, these charities want to help.

 Mercy Housing is passionate about serving low-income families, people with special needs, and the elderly by finding them affordable housing.
 The organization renovates existing housing and also builds new rental properties.
-In addition to providing housing, Mercy Housing offers support programs to its residents about finances, employment, and health.

 Government assistance with bills

-Help with medical bills from the government
+Government help with medical bills

-This government program is specifically geared toward children and teens who come from low-income families.
 Under CHIP, children up to age 19 whose families make up to $49,200 per year can receive free or low-cost hospital visits, dental care, prescriptions, and more.

-Get help paying utility bills
+Government help with utility bills

 Crowdfunding lets you raise money from your friends, family, and community online.
 While some people aren’t sure if their need is worthy enough for an online fundraiser, there is no cause too small or too big for GoFundMe.